osg-htc/docs/docs/worker-node/install-singularity.md

 mount points that do not exist in the container image.
 By default it is enabled, but only if the similar `overlay` option cannot be used, such as when running in unprivileged mode.
-On RHEL 7 and RHEL 8 is recommended to completely disable `overlay`, because it is more vulnerable to security problems than `underlay`.
+It is recommended to completely disable `overlay`, because it is more vulnerable to security problems than `underlay`.

 Set this option in `/etc/singularity/singularity.conf`: